itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dockWidget.rst

 Optional dock widget (toolbox) for hardware plugins
 ####################################################

 Every hardware plugin (actuator, dataIO) can provide one toolbox (alternatively called *dockWidget*) that can be docked into the main window of |itom| and provide fast access to commonly used parameters and settings of the plugin.
-An example for the toolbox of a USB device of the plugin *MSMediaFoundation* looks like:
+An example for the toolbox of a USB camera device of the plugin *MSMediaFoundation* looks like:

 .. figure:: images/dockWidget.png